Hans P. Graff, CAPT

 As a member of the DIILS unit, Captain Graff served as an instructor teaching Law of Disciplined Military Operations and various international law topics to students at the International Surface Warfare Officer’s School, Newport, R.I., as well as to students in the Democratic Republic of the Congo, Mozambique, Uzbekistan, Nigeria and the Republic of Chad.
 Since December of 2011, CAPT Graff has been a member of NR Naval War College (Law); his immediate previous assignment was to NR VTU Law Unit in Austin, Texas.

 Captain Graff is authorized to wear the Defense Meritorious Service Medal, Navy Commendation Medal (4), Navy Achievement Medal (3), Navy Meritorious Unit Commendation, National Defense Service Medal (2), Global War on Terrorism Service Medal, Southwest Asia Service Medal (3 Campaigns-Defense of Saudi Arabia, Liberation and Defense of Kuwait, Ceasefire Campaign), Iraq Campaign Medal, Overseas Service Ribbon (5 Awards), Kuwait Liberation Medal (GOS); Kuwait Liberation Medal (GOK) and Pistol Sharpshooter Ribbon.
-He resides in Houston, Texas and is professionally employed by the Houston Independent School District as an Assistant General Counsel.
+He is professionally employed by the Houston Independent School District as an Assistant General Counsel.

 Material and external links contained herein are made available for the purpose